Gallup, Inc.: Gallup Daily tracking methodology

 Until 2018, Gallup Daily tracking had two surveys: the Gallup U.S. Daily political and economic survey and the Gallup–Healthways Well-Being Index.
 For both surveys, Gallup conducted 500 interviews across the U.S. per day, 350 days out of the year, with 70% on cellphones and 30% on landlines (with 34% of the nation relying on cell phones only in 2012.
 Gallup Daily tracking methodology relied on live interviewers, dual-frame random-digit-dial sampling (which included landline as well as cellular telephone phone sampling to reach those in cell phone-only households), and used a multi-call design to reach respondents not contacted on the initial attempt.

 The findings from Gallup's U.S. surveys were based on the organization's standard national telephone samples, consisting of list-assisted random-digit-dial (RDD) telephone samples using a proportionate, stratified sampling design based on randomly generated phone numbers from all working phone exchanges (the first three numbers of a local phone number) plus unlisted phone numbers.

 Within each contacted household reached via landline, an interview was sought with an adult 18 years of age or older living in the household who would have the next birthday.
 Because cell phone numbers are typically associated with one individual rather than shared among several members of a household, Gallup did not use the same selection procedure for cell phone interviews.
 Gallup Daily tracking included interviews in Alaska and Hawaii, and Spanish-language interviews.

 When respondents to be interviewed were selected at random, every adult had an equal probability of falling into the sample.
 The typical sample size for a Gallup poll, either a traditional stand-alone poll or one night's interviewing from Gallup's Daily tracking, was 1,000 national adults, generating a margin of error of ±4 percentage points.
 Gallup's Daily tracking process allowed Gallup analysts to aggregate larger groups of interviews for more detailed subgroup analysis, but the accuracy of the estimates derived only marginally improved with larger sample sizes.

 After Gallup collected and processed survey data, each respondent was assigned a weight so that the demographic characteristics of the total weighted sample of respondents matched the latest estimates of the demographic characteristics of the adult population available from the U.S. Census Bureau.
 Gallup weighted data to census estimates for gender, race, age, educational attainment, and region.

-The data were weighted daily by number of adults in a household and the respondents' reliance on cell phones to adjust for any disproportion in selection probabilities.
-The data were then weighted to compensate for nonrandom nonresponse, using targets from the U.S. Census Bureau for age, region, gender, education, Hispanic ethnicity, and race.
+The data was weighted daily by number of adults in a household and the respondents' reliance on cell phones to adjust for any disproportion in selection probabilities.
+The data was then weighted to compensate for nonrandom nonresponse, using targets from the U.S. Census Bureau for age, region, gender, education, Hispanic ethnicity, and race.
 The resulting sample represented an estimated 95% of all U.S. households.